goobar-dev/android-202-discover-jetpack-compose/labs/lab3.md

 ## Deliverables
 Clicking a planet list item should open a details screen
-- When viewing the details screen, their should be a back button that navigates back to the previous screen
+- When viewing the details screen, there should be a back button that navigates back to the previous screen
 - Navigation between screens should be done using a `NavHost` and `NavController`
 - The app should preserve state across configuration change

+## Challenges
+- Add an enter or exit animation when navigating to, or from, the details screen
+- Add additional details to each `Planet` list item that animates in, and out, when an "info" icon is tapped

 ## Dev Notes